bbauska/CSS3-Reference/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch3-7-1">3.7.
 Feature Queries</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-A *feature query* is an at-rule block similar to a media query.
+A <i>feature query</i> is an at-rule block similar to a media query.
 The difference is that it queries a user agent about its support for a given property-value combination.
 If the user agent indicates it supports the query, the rules within the at-block are applied.